tldr-pages/tldr/pages/linux/chattr.md

 # chattr

-> Change attributes of files or folders.
+> Change attributes of files or directories.

 - Make a file or directory immutable to changes and deletion, even by superuser: